 - 3. Remove the radiator cap lid (4) by disengaging the stud (5) from the grommet (6). - 4.
 Remove the reserve tank cap (7).
 Always add coolant to the reserve tank.
 Do not attempt to add coolant by removing the radiator cap. - 5.
 Add coolant to the reserve tank as required to bring the coolant level to the UPPER level mark.

+6. After adding coolant, reinstall the reserve tank cap.
 7. Install the radiator cap lid.

 Coolant Replacement